WangYuTum/odometry/README.md

-# Direct RGBD/Monocular (Semi-)Dense Visual Odometry and 3D Reconstruction
+# Direct Stereo/Monocular (Semi-)Dense Visual Odometry and 3D Reconstruction
 This is a course project from 3d scanning and motion capture at [Technical University München](https://www.tum.de/en/).
-The project implements a direct (semi-)dense image alignment for tracking a RGBD(Kinect) or Monocular Camera as the frontend and implement a Multi-view Stereo Reconstruction as the backend.
+The project implements a direct (semi-)dense image alignment for tracking a Stereo or Monocular Camera as the frontend and implement a Multi-view Stereo Reconstruction as the backend.
 This is only an re-implementation of existing algorithms.